PFTL/website/content/blog/27_Custom_CRM.rst

             return "<Customer(name='{}', last_name='{}', email='{}')>".format(
             self.name, self.last_name, self.email)

-I think the code above it is self explanatory.
+I think the code above it is self-explanatory.
 We define the name of the table we want to use.
 Each attribute defined with ``Column`` will be transformed into a column in the table, of the specified type, in our case we have ``Integer`` for ``id`` and ``String`` for all the rest.
 In order to create the table, we have to run the following command:

 .. code-block:: ipython3

     Base.metadata.create_all(engine)

-You will see a lot of content appearing to the screen.
+You will see a lot of content appearing on the screen.
 If you are familiar with SQL you will notice the commands that are being executed.
 Now what we have is a very nice relationship between a class (``Customer``) and a table (``customers``) on our database.
 Let's create our first customer:

 .. code-block:: ipython3